 For decades, millions of readers have been swept away with John Steinbeck’s The Grapes of Wrath as he tells the story of the Joad family and their struggles.
-Now you can sit back and listen the amazing journey of the Joad family with the audiobook narrated by Dylan Baker.
+Now you can sit back and listen to the fantastic journey of the Joad family with the audiobook narrated by Dylan Baker.

 The journey begins when Tom Joad is released from prison after serving his sentence for a manslaughter charge and is headed back home to reunite with his family.
 On his way, Tom meets Jim Casy, a former preacher who joins him on the trip back to his family’s farm only to discover the farm deserted and the family packing up to leave.
 The family believes that California will be their salvation with promises of jobs and so they set out on the road, joining the other families making the same journey after being “tractored” off their farms.